dev99problems/alfred-translayta/README.md

 * Add/Edit/Delete into favorites
 * Switch to learning mode
 * Search in normal/learning mode
+* Auto save favorites to a file on disk

 ## Prerequisites
 You need [Node.js 8+](https://nodejs.org) and Alfred 3 or 4 with the paid [Powerpack](https://www.alfredapp.com/powerpack/) upgrade.